CSTDev/personal-site/src/content/posts/2026-04-26-how-to-configure-otel-collector-grafana-cloud.md

 featured: false
 tags:
   - IOT
-  - soil-alerter
+  - plant-monitoring
   - how-to
   - otel
 ---

 This _How To_ takes you through configuring the OpenTelemetry (otel) collector to read metrics and export to Grafana cloud using cloud provided credentials.
+This guide is part of the [Soil Moisture Exporter](../soil-moisture-exporter) series.

 ### Prerequisites